luna97/welcome-bot/README.md

 5. It will create a file `output.mp3`, move it in the `saluti` folder and rename it with the name of the person: `mv output.mp3 saluti/name.mp3`

 ### Run the system
-The only thing to do is to run the file `facerec.py` and the system will be running.
+The only thing to do is to run the file `main.py` and the system will be running.
 You can even create a system service so the code is automatically started when the machine reboots.

+### Telegram bot
+In order to use the telegram bot you need to create a bot and get the token.

 ## Testing and debug